Utah Admin. Code R315-261-1084 - Air Emission Standards for Tanks and Containers - Standards: Tanks

 (C)

-Each penetration of the internal floating roof for the purpose of sampling
+Each penetration of the internal floating roof for sampling shall have a slit

-shall have a slit fabric cover that covers at least 90 percent of the
+fabric cover that covers at least 90% of the opening.

-(D) Each automatic bleeder
+(D) Each automatic bleeder vent and rim space

-vent and rim space vent shall be gasketed.
+vent shall be gasketed.

-(E) Each penetration of the internal floating
+penetration of the internal floating roof that allows for passage of a ladder

-roof that allows for passage of a ladder shall have a gasketed sliding
+shall have a gasketed sliding cover.

-(F) Each penetration of the
+(F) Each penetration of the internal floating

-internal floating roof that allows for passage of a column supporting the fixed
+roof that allows for passage of a column supporting the fixed roof shall have a

-roof shall have a flexible fabric sleeve seal or a gasketed sliding
+flexible fabric sleeve seal or a gasketed sliding cover.

-material shall operate the tank in accordance with the following requirements:
+tank in accordance with the requirements of Subsections

 leg supports, the process of filling, emptying, or refilling shall be

-floated off or is being landed on the leg supports.
+or is being landed on the leg supports.

-(iii) Prior to filling the tank, each cover,
+(iii) Before filling the tank, each cover,

 access hatch, gauge float well or lid on any opening in the internal floating

-when the pressure beneath the rim exceeds the manufacturer's recommended
+or if the pressure beneath the rim exceeds the manufacturer's recommended

 setting.